makersacademy/news-summary-challenge/README.md

 The advice included using a chained then() method to deal with a successful or unsuccessful request to the API.

 It was not necessary in this case to use JSON.parse on the response.
 Instead we could use the .json() method to extract the json object from the returned stream (which is what the fetch api returned).
 Calling json parse on the entire response raised an error since it already contained json data.

+## Future additions
+* To add dynamic date options to the api call so it always fetched news for today's date.